snak2e-tech/begfi/README.md

 - No BEG token rewards will be automatically distributed UNTIL after the money is paid back
 ## Blockchain Transaction & SQL Entry

-14. **Blockchain Query:**
+15. **Blockchain Query:**
    - Begfi uses the blockchain's API to query the transaction and confirm if the funds (`$AMOUNTREQUEST`) have been transferred to the smart contract.
    - This query occurs across all loans every 30 seconds.
    - The cost of this for 5000 loans PER MONTH is $8
    - If such a situation where 1) total sum does not equal $75 (where the borrower has not paid in full) or has paid in batches so that you just look at all the transactions from person A to person B, between the time when the loan was given and the loan is due, and add the numbers up.
    - Create the query, in The Graph, [https://www.youtube.com/watch?v=EJ2em_QkQWU](https://www.youtube.com/watch?v=EJ2em_QkQWU) (doc video explaining how to create query) whereby it checks every 3 minutes if Lender's wallet has received Borrower's transfer from Borrower's wallet.
-And if it is in small batches, the entire sum at once, and so on, it sums up and equals the correct amount and therefore creates a trigger:
+And if it is in small batches, or the entire sum at once, the bot sums up and equals the correct amount and therefore creates a trigger:
 	   - “Loan Sent"
 	   - "Not paid"
 	   - “Paid"
-- Finally, POST-MVP, In the rare instance that there’s a problem from the borrower side, then they can message via a web3 messaging system likehttps://dm3.network/build-with-dm3 whose mission is:
+- Finally, POST-MVP, In the rare instance that there’s a problem from the borrower side, then they can message Begfi team via a web3 messaging system widget that is available to borrowers only: https://dm3.network/build-with-dm3 whose mission is:
 	- "Build with dm3 Add web3 messaging to your dApp The dm3 protocol makes it easy to add messaging capabilities to a dApp.
 With just a few lines of code, you can integrate our customizable widget.
 This widget can be used for support chat, in-app communication, or any other type of messaging within the dApp.
 Whether you want to offer support, facilitate social interactions, or create any other type of in-app communication, the dm3 protocol can help you do it easily and quickly."

-15. **SQL Entry:**
+16. **SQL Entry:**
    - Upon successful transfer confirmation:
      - Update the loan status in the database (e.g., `loans` table) to "Loan Sent."
      - Record the loan details in the `loans` table with relevant columns like `borrower_id`, `lender_id`, `amount`, `time_to_repay`, `total_amount_to_pay`, and `status`.

 ## The Graph to Check the Blockchain to Confirm SQL Entry##

-16. **Cost**:
+17. **Cost**:
   - Documentation: [The Developer's Guide to the Web3 Stack](https://www.infura.io/blog/post/the-developers-guide-to-the-web3-stack)
   - The Graph, why?
 	  - Web3 app developers opt to pay usage-based query fees to indexers for blockchain data lookups, as this is far more cost-effective than managing the infrastructure themselves.
 	  - This approach leverages specialization and economies of scale, similar to the rationale behind most SaaS providers.
 	  - Indexers then distribute these fees among other backend participants, including delegators and curators.
-17.  **What is a Subgraph**:
+18.  **What is a Subgraph**:
   - A subgraph extracts data from a blockchain, processes it, and stores it so that it can be easily queried via GraphQL.
-18. The Graph **Fees**:
+19. The Graph **Fees**:
   - A basic query is estimated to cost $0.00001 each, however, this is ultimately set by indexers indexing your subgraph data.
 	  - **Compatibility**:
 		  - Compatible with Solana, Polygon, and other chains.